North Carolina governor will not seek second term

-RALEIGH, North Carolina North Carolina's Democratic Governor Bev Perdue announced she would not seek a second term on Thursday, giving in to falling poll numbers and a political image weakened by ethics questions and a revitalized Republican opposition.
+RALEIGH, N.C., Jan 26 - North Carolina Democratic Governor Bev Perdue, facing difficult re-election prospects this November, said on Thursday she would not seek a second term.

-Perdue, 65, a former school teacher with a doctorate in education administration, became the state's first female governor when she was elected in 2008, the same year Barack Obama wrested the traditionally red state from Republicans in the presidential election.
+Perdue, 65, became the state's first female governor when she was elected in 2008, the same year fellow Democrat Barack Obama won the Republican-leaning state in the presidential election.

-But her political fortunes quickly declined when her 2008 campaign became the focus of ongoing state and federal criminal investigations stemming from allegations of failing to report dozens of flights donated to the campaign.
+But her political fortunes declined quickly when her 2008 campaign became the focus of state and federal criminal investigations stemming from allegations of failing to report dozens of flights donated to the campaign.

 Three campaign aides were indicted in state court last November on charges of obstruction of justice and making false reports.
 One of the aides, Peter Reichard, who served as Perdue's campaign finance director, pleaded guilty in December to a felony charge of obstruction of justice for his part in a scheme to funnel money from a Perdue contributor to another campaign aide.